lbryio/spec/index.md

 ##### Controlling

-The controlling claim is the claim that is returned when a name is resolved (#fixme resolution hasn't been introduced yet.
-It may be better to define the controlling claim separate from URLs, and then define a vanity URL as returning the controlling claim) .
-The controlling claim must be active and cannot be a support.
+The controlling claim is the claim that has the highest total effective amount, which is the sum of its own amount and the amounts of all of its supports.
+It must be active and cannot itself be a support.

 Only one claim can be controlling for a given name at a given block.
-To determine which claim is controlling for a given name in a given block, the following algorithm is used:
+To determine which claim is controlling for a given name at a given block, the following algorithm is used:

 1. For each active claim for the name, add up the amount of the claim and the amount of all the active supports for that claim.

 1. Determine if a takeover is happening

   1. If the claim with the greatest total is the controlling claim from the previous block, then nothing changes.
 That claim is still controlling at this block.

   1. Otherwise, a takeover is occurring.
 Set the takeover height for this name to the current height, recalculate which claims and supports are now active, and then perform step 1 again.

 1. At this point, the claim with the greatest total is the controlling claim at this block.

 The purpose of 2b is to handle the case when multiple competing claims are made on the same name in different blocks, and one of those claims becomes active but another still-inactive claim has the greatest amount.
 Step 2b will cause this claim to also activate and become the controlling claim.

 Here is a step-by-step example to illustrate the different scenarios.
 All claims are for the same name.

 **Block 13:** Claim A for 10LBC  is accepted.
 It is the first claim, so it immediately becomes active and controlling.
-State: A(10) is controlling
+<br>State: A(10) is controlling

 **Block 1001:** Claim B for 20LBC is accepted.
-It’s activation height is `1001 + min(4032, floor((1001-13) / 32)) = 1001 + 30 = 1031`
+It’s activation height is `1001 + min(4032, floor((1001-13) / 32)) = 1001 + 30 = 1031`.
-State: A(10) is controlling, B(20) is accepted.
+<br>State: A(10) is controlling, B(20) is accepted.

 **Block 1010:** Support X for 14LBC for claim A is accepted.
 Since it is a support for the controlling  claim, it activates immediately.
-State: A(10+14) is controlling, B(20) is accepted.
+<br>State: A(10+14) is controlling, B(20) is accepted.

 **Block 1020:** Claim C for 50LBC is accepted.
-The activation height is `1020 + min(4032, floor((1020-13) / 32)) = 1020 + 31 = 1051`
+The activation height is `1020 + min(4032, floor((1020-13) / 32)) = 1020 + 31 = 1051`.
-State: A(10+14) is controlling, B(20) is accepted, C(50) is accepted.
+<br>State: A(10+14) is controlling, B(20) is accepted, C(50) is accepted.

 **Block 1031:** Claim B activates.
 It has 20LBC, while claim A has 24LBC (10 original + 14 from support X).
 There is no takeover, and claim A remains controlling.
-State: A(10+14) is controlling, B(20) is active, C(50) is accepted.
+<br>State: A(10+14) is controlling, B(20) is active, C(50) is accepted.

 **Block 1040:** Claim D for 300LBC is accepted.
-The activation height is `1040 + min(4032, floor((1040-13) / 32)) = 1040 + 32 = 1072`
+The activation height is `1040 + min(4032, floor((1040-13) / 32)) = 1040 + 32 = 1072`.
-State: A(10+14) is controlling, B(20) is active, C(50) is accepted, D(300) is accepted.
+<br>State: A(10+14) is controlling, B(20) is active, C(50) is accepted, D(300) is accepted.

 **Block 1051:** Claim C activates.
 It has 50LBC, while claim A has 24LBC, so a takeover is initiated.
 The takeover height for this name is set to 1051, and therefore the activation delay for all the claims becomes `min(4032, floor((1051-1051) / 32)) = 0`.
 All the claims become active.
 The totals for each claim are recalculated, and claim D becomes controlling because it has the highest total.
-State: A(10+14) is active, B(20) is active, C(50) is active, D(300) is controlling.
+<br>State: A(10+14) is active, B(20) is active, C(50) is active, D(300) is controlling.